Series: Madison Cruz Mystery #5

-It was supposed to be an easy gig.
-A simple singing telegram delivered.
-Laughs and applause, clinking of champagne, and a nice tip.
-But things don’t always go the way they’re supposed to go.
+It was supposed to be an easy gig, a simple singing telegram delivered.
+Laughs and applause, champagne glasses clinking, and a nice tip.
+But things don’t always go the way they’re supposed to.

-Madison never heard of an enraged recipient murdering a singing telegram, but she supposed there was a first time for everything.
-To be on the safe side, it was best to remain inside the coat closet for now, and wait for help to arrive.
-She hung on to the closet doorknob with both hands, as the crazed woman on the other side of the door tried to pull it open.
+Madison had never heard of an enraged recipient murdering a singing telegram, but she supposed there was a first time for everything.
+To be on the safe side, it seemed wise to remain inside the coat closet for now, and wait for help to arrive.
+She hung on to the closet doorknob with both hands as the crazed woman on the other side of the door tried to haul it open.

 Surely the party guests from the patio heard all the yelling.
 With any luck, they were heading into the house to intervene.

 “Please, lady!”
 Madison pleaded through the door, “I’m just the messenger!”

 A muffled voice came back, full of anger and volume.
 “You’re one of his bimbos!”

 “What?
 No!
 I’m just the singing telegram he hired.”